abdusabri/bit-docs/content/docs/cli-add.md

 ```

 This creates a single component that contains all the files in the directory.
-The component namespace becomes the parent directory, and the component name becomes the child directory, so the new component's id will be `src/foo`.
+The component name becomes the child directory, so the new component's id will be `foo`.

 > **Note**
 >